CharlesZuo01/AWS-Networking-Test/README.md

 This creates an ubuntu instance that acts as our service.
 We will ping this instance to verify connectivity to servers across the VPN

+#### Building the service

 Create the service by running the following commands
 ```
 terraform plan
 terraform apply
 ```

+Verify the resources that are being created.
 Then type yes when asked if you want to apply

 # Diagram